nirvanasupermind/volcano/documentation.md

 ```

 ## 3.5 Thread
 A thread represents a single thread of execution in a program.
-In the standard library, the `ThreadUtils` object provides functions to create files and perform operations on them.
+In the standard library, the `ThreadUtils` object provides functions to create threads and perform operations on them.
 Threads are created using the `ThreadUtils.makeThread` function.
-Threads start start executing immediately after the associated thread object created (pending any OS scheduling delays), starting at the function passed to `ThreadUtils.makeThread`.
-The return value of the function is ignored.

 ```
 var t = ThreadUtils.makeThread(afunc () {